 The first thing to consider is eye-scanning models which show how users interact with a webpage in the first seconds.
 This significant domain of user research is massively supported by Nielsen Norman Group and provides designers and usability specialists with the better understanding of user behavior and interactions.

 In brief, when people visit the website, especially the first time, they do not explore everything on the page carefully and in detail: they scan it to find a hook which would catch their attention and convince them to spend some time on the website.
 Different experiments collecting data on user eye-tracking have shown that there are several typical models along which visitors usually scan the website.
-In the article about 3 design layouts, the author Steven Bradley mentions the following common models: Gutenberg Diagram, Z-Pattern, And F-Pattern.
-Let’s check what are the schemes provided for them in the research.
+Among the following common models, you’ll find Z-Pattern, Zig-Zag pattern and F-Pattern.
+Let’s check what are the schemes for them.

-Guttenberg Pattern is quite typical for the web pages with the uniform presentation of information and weak visual hierarchy.
-As it can be seen from the scheme we found in Steven Bradley’s research, it marks out four active zones — and two of them go across the typical header area.
+Z-Pattern is quite typical for the web pages with the uniform presentation of information and weak visual hierarchy.
+As it can be seen from the scheme, it marks out four active zones – and two of them go across the typical header area.

-Another scheme features Z-pattern and the presented zig-zag version is typical for pages with visually divided content blocks.
+Another scheme features zig-zag version typical for pages with visually divided content blocks.
 Again, the reader’s eyes go left to right starting from the upper left corner and moving across all the page to the upper right corner scanning the information in this initial zone of interaction.

 One more model is F-pattern presented in the explorations by Nielsen Norman Group and showing that users often demonstrate the following flow of interaction: